Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

-### You have an Azure subscription that contains a web app named App1 and an Azure key vault named Vault1.
+### You have an Azure subscription that contains a web app named App1 and an Azure Key Vault named Vault1.
 You need to configure App1 to store and access the secrets in Vault1.
 How should you configure App1?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 Configure App1 to authenticate by using a: Configure a Key Vault reference foe App1 from the

 ![Question 46](images/question46.jpg)